 “Apple contends that the finger swipe is equivalent to a finger tap because the two gestures are interchangeable,” wrote Posner, who typically presides over appellate cases.
 “If consumers distinguish between the two, they are not interchangeable.”

-The Chicago case is one of several in the U.S. and elsewhere pitting the Cupertino, California-based iPhone maker against Libertyville, Illinois-based Motorola Mobility, which produces phones that use Google Inc. (GOOG)’s Android operating system.
+The Chicago case is one of several in the U.S. and elsewhere pitting the Cupertino, California-based iPhone maker against Libertyville, Illinois-based Motorola Mobility, which produces phones that use Google Inc. (GOOG:US)’s Android operating system.

 Posner limited the scope of his ruling for Motorola Mobility on Apple’s claim of patent infringement with respect to an Amazon.com Inc. application that allows readers to access electronic books without using Amazon’s Kindle device.